Zilliqa/Scilla-Cookbook/docs/recipes/scilla-recipes/pattern_pause.md

 Once a smart contract has been deployed to the network it becomes immutable.
 Let's consider some usecases where pauses become useful to implement in your smart contract design.

-Firstly, let's consider a vuneriability has been discovered in your contract.
-How do you begin to secure such a contract so that the vuneriability can't be executed?
+Firstly, let's consider a vulnerability has been discovered in your contract.
+How do you begin to secure such a contract so that the vulnerability can't be executed?

 What if you wanted to upgrade a contract to a new implementation.
 How do you stop users interacting with the old implementation?